-- Discriminate between groups of pathogens according to their biological, morphological, and physiological characteristics, with brief hints to their taxonomy. - Identify the epidemiological mechanisms of disease and study the interaction between hostpathogen-environment. - Develop specific IPM, tailored to the type of host-pathogen-environment context. - Use the forecasting modelling for prediction the spread of infection. - Have un idea of the disorder caused by the abiotic factors.
+- Discriminate between groups of pathogens according to their biological, morphological, and physiological characteristics, with brief hints to their taxonomy. - Identify the epidemiological mechanisms of disease and study the interaction between host-pathogen-environment. - Develop specific IPM, tailored to the type of host-pathogen-environment context. - Use the forecasting modelling for prediction the spread of infection, and the key elements for Decision Support System - Have an idea of the disorder caused by the abiotic factors.

-✓ Identify the disease aetiology and discriminate between biotic and/or abiotic disorders\symptoms.

-- Understand pathogens cycles, symptoms expression in infected plants and how to intervene for their control. - Identify strategies for detecting and controlling relevant bacteria and fungi. - Implement effective, safe, and secure strategies for controlling a disease by use different sustainable approaches.
+- ✓ Identify the disease aetiology and discriminate between biotic and/or abiotic disorders\symptoms. - ✓ Understand pathogens cycles, symptoms expression in infected plants and how to intervene for their control. - Identify strategies for detecting and controlling relevant bacteria and fungi. - ✓ Implement effective, safe, and secure strategies for controlling a disease by use different sustainable approaches.